-In order to determine whether royalties and income from out-licensing agreements that exceeded a certain threshold were appropriately recognized or not, we:
+In order to determine whether royalty income, profit-sharing income and income from out-licensing agreements that exceeded a certain threshold were appropriately recognized or not, we:

-- compared the amount of royalties recognized to the reports prepared by counterparties for consistency; - for royalty income, compared the income calculated by multiplying the amounts described in the customer's sales reports by the royalty rates in the relevant agreements with the royalty income recognized by Chugai; and inspected the written out-licensing agreements with customers, and assessed whether the performance obligations were appropriately identified based on the terms of the agreements, whether the transaction price was reasonably allocated to the respective performance obligations identified, and whether revenue was appropriately recognized at the point in time when these performance obligations were satisfied.
+- compared the amount of royalty income and profit-sharing income recognized to the reports prepared by counterparties for consistency; - for royalty income, compared the income calculated by multiplying the amounts described in the customer's sales reports by the royalty rates in the relevant agreements with the royalty income recognized by Chugai; and - inspected the written out-licensing agreements with customers, and assessed whether the performance obligations were appropriately identified based on the terms of the agreements, whether the transaction price was reasonably allocated to the respective performance obligations identified, and whether revenue was appropriately recognized at the point in time when these performance obligations were satisfied.

-and the calculation and data entry processes are not automated, we are required to pay close attention to the appropriateness of revenue recognition.
+Considering that Chugai recognizes royalty income and profit-sharing income based on sales reports from counterparties and the calculation and data entry processes are not automated, it is necessary to pay close attention to the appropriateness of revenue recognition.